Abiya-ann/Sessions_covered/GITHUB_AGILE METHADOLOGIES.md

 A session based on agile methodologies was taken.

 The significance of agile methods was discussed.

+Agile pyramid was discussed.
 Some of its applications and examples were covered.

-The session included some doubts related to how Trento implements Agile methods in the working field.
+The session included some doubts related to how Tarento implements Agile methods in the working field.

+Some methods like Waterfall model, Scrum, Kanban was discussed.